 Don’t be surprised if you get notes of pepper along with the traditional strawberry flavor that rosé is known for.
 Since syrah rosés tend to be drier and full-bodied, you can pair stronger cheeses with this wine.

 Also known as white zinfandel, this rosé is the king of the bunch when it comes to popularity.
 Most zinfandel rosés offer a balanced experience that combines dryness and moderate sweetness.
 This balance makes it a great rosé for pairing with basically any cheese that suits your fancy.

 Answer All Your Cheese Pairing Questions

 Ready to learn more about cheese pairing?
 We’ve covered everything you need to know about pairing cheese with wine, food, beer, and more.
-Start with our beginner’s guide or just dive into whatever topic suits your fancy.
-Explore a world of cheese pairing at your fingertips.
+Start with our beginner’s guide or just dive into whatever topic piques your interest.
+Explore a world of cheese pairing at your fingertips!

 Wine and Cheese Pairing

 Liquor and Cheese Pairing